AI Automation/Construction & Trades

 How We Build a Custom AI Risk Assessor for Bids

 Syntora's approach to developing an AI risk assessment tool for construction bids begins with a thorough discovery and data engineering phase.
-We would start by ingesting two to three years of your past bid documents and associated project outcomes from systems like Procore or CMiC.
-Python scripts, often using libraries like PyMuPDF, extract text and tables from hundreds of PDF files.
+We would start by ingesting two to three years of your historical bid documents and associated project outcomes from systems like Procore, CMiC, or even structured data from your Excel pricing templates.
+Using Python scripts, often with libraries like PyMuPDF, we extract text and tables from hundreds of PDF files, including architectural drawings and specifications.
 This raw data is then cleaned, normalized, and structured for storage in a robust database, typically a Supabase Postgres instance, creating a foundational dataset that reflects your historical bid successes and challenges.
-This phase establishes the critical link between bid language and actual project outcomes.
+This phase establishes the critical link between specific bid language and actual project outcomes.

-Building on this structured data, Syntora would fine-tune a large language model using the Claude API.
-The model would be trained to identify over 50 specific risk categories relevant to your operations, ranging from ambiguous scope language to non-standard insurance clauses.
-We've built document processing pipelines using Claude API for financial documents, and the same architectural pattern applies effectively to construction bid documents.
+Building on this structured data, Syntora would fine-tune a large language model using the Claude API, or another suitable LLM, to identify over 50 specific risk categories relevant to your operations.
+These range from ambiguous scope language and non-standard insurance clauses to unusual payment schedules.
+We have experience building estimating automation pipelines for specialty contractors that read architectural drawings using Gemini Vision, extract material quantities, and populate pricing templates, achieving accuracy within 2-3% of manual takeoffs and processing in under 60 seconds.
+The same architectural patterns for parsing complex documents and extracting specific data points would be adapted for your risk assessment system.
 A dedicated FastAPI service would be developed around this trained model.
 When an estimator uploads a new bid PDF, this API would process the document, extracting key information and returning a JSON object with ranked risk scores within seconds.

 The FastAPI application would be containerized with Docker and deployed to a serverless environment like AWS Lambda, optimizing for scalability and managing operational costs.
 Syntora would develop a simple, intuitive front-end interface, potentially on Vercel, allowing estimators to easily upload bids and review the AI-generated risk analyses.
-The delivered system would integrate with your existing project management software, enabling automated alerts for high-risk items to relevant channels, such as a dedicated Slack channel.
+The delivered system would connect with your existing project management software or communication platforms like Slack or Google Workspace, enabling automated alerts for high-risk items directly to relevant channels.
+This can also inform material procurement optimization and project timeline estimation, drawing on insights from the risk assessment.

 For ongoing performance monitoring, structured logging with structlog would push all API requests and model outputs to AWS CloudWatch.
 This detailed logging allows for the creation of dashboards to track model accuracy and identify any performance drift over time.
 Automated alerts would be configured to notify your team, and Syntora, if the model’s performance drops below predefined thresholds, triggering a scheduled review and potential retraining cycle.

-A typical engagement for developing a system of this complexity, including initial data engineering, model training, and system deployment, often ranges from 10 to 16 weeks for a robust initial production system.
+A typical engagement for developing a system of this complexity, including initial data engineering, model training, and system deployment, involves a phased approach to build a robust initial production system.
 Your team would primarily need to provide access to historical bid documents, project outcome data, and subject matter expertise during the discovery and model refinement stages.
 The primary deliverables would include the deployed AI risk assessment service, a user-friendly front-end, comprehensive technical documentation, and a monitoring framework for ongoing performance.

 Flag Bid Risks in 5 Minutes, Not 5 Hours